It’s now easier for councils and businesses to offer outdoor dining.

-The initiatives that will be rolled out include:
+The initiatives rolled out include:

-NSW Government processes are now ongoing.
+NSW Government processes now ongoing

 In 2020, they made changes as part of the Alfresco Dining Trial to streamline the approval process for licensed venues applying for outdoor dining.

-These changes supported food, beverage, entertainment, arts, and cultural businesses to expand their outdoor dining onto footpaths and public spaces.
+These changes supported food, beverage, entertainment, arts and cultural businesses to expand their outdoor dining onto footpaths and public spaces.

 These changes included:

-– Improvements to the NSW Planning portal so that councils could use the service to further streamline the approval process.
-Councils could also choose to use their own application systems if preferred.
+• improvements to the NSW Planning portal so that councils could use the service to further streamline the approval process.
+Councils could also choose to use their own application systems, if preferred.

 The NSW Government has made these measures permanent.